-There are different characteristics of an integrated circuit (IC) substrates such as advantages of being smaller in size, lighter in weight, less soldered joints and lead wires, durable, reliable, better in performance, and long lasting etc.
+There are different characteristics of an integrated circuit (IC) substrates such as advantages of being smaller in size, lighter in weight, less soldered joints and lead wires, durable, reliable, better in performance, and long-lasting, etc.

 Furthermore, ICs are offering lower costs facilities and mass production.

-The central processing unit can also be known as an IC and its original name is also referred to as integrated block.
+The central processing unit can also be known as an IC and its original name is also referred to as an integrated block.
 The PCB is referring to the board on to which different components are soldered making a working device.

-The ICs are being soldered on to PCBs.
+The ICs are being soldered onto PCBs.
 PCBs are now found in almost every electronic device either small or big.

 Apart from fixing different parts together, PCB also serves the purpose of electrically connecting different parts of the equipment.

-What is Printed Circuit Board Prototype?
+What is a Printed Circuit Board Prototype?

 - Dielectric: Dielectric is better known as substrate and is utilized for maintenance of isolation among layers and wirings.